Shayan-Ripper/Shayan-Ripper/README.md

 ## 🧠 About Me

-I'm a **Computer Engineering student** with a deep passion for **cybersecurity** and **ethical hacking**.
+I'm a **Computer Engineering student** with a deep passion for **Cyber Security** and **Web Developing**.
 My journey started with network penetration testing and has evolved into exploring the intersection of security and web development.

-- 🔐 Experienced in **network penetration testing** and malware analysis
+- 🔐 Knowledge of **network penetration testing** and malware development
-- ⚡ Hands-on with **embedded systems** (Arduino, ESP32, NodeMCU)
+- ⚡ Hands-on with **embedded systems** (Arduino pro micro , ESP32 , NodeMCU 8266 )
 - 🎯 Currently pivoting to **web development** — PHP, WordPress, and beyond
 - 🌱 Always learning: **Linux**, **networking**, and **security automation**